IT-BCPPTDH/api-user-management-fuel/README.md

 ## Configure app

+Copy file `.env-example` with syntax:

+    $ mv .env-example .env

-Open `a/nice/path/to/a.file` then edit it with your settings.
+Open `.env` then edit it with your settings.
 You will need:

-- A setting;
-- Another setting;
-- One more setting;
+- Database;
+- Salt Round (input random string);
+- Secret Code (input random string);

+## Run DB Migrations

+For initial setup, make sure the postgreSQL data has database name stated in `.env` file

+Run migration with syntax:

+    $ npm run migrate:latest

+If all tables, niew, functions already created, you can start to run the system

-## Running the project
+## Running the system

-    $ yarn start
+    $  npm start

-## Simple build for production

-    $ yarn build